evmcnb/quartz/content/Pearls/Fibroids.md

 ---

 Benign smooth muscle tumours of the uterus.
 Very common 20-50% of all women in the later reproductive years.
 More common in Afro-Caribbean women
+- Intramural fibroids are the most common - develop within the muscle wall of the uterus

 **Features**
 - May be asymptomatic